 Phase 3

 The third phase will be to restore Bellevue Way pavement, sidewalk, striping and landscaping.
+This work will wrap up in spring/summer 2021.

 The best way to stay informed about light rail construction is to subscribe to Sound Transit’s East Link Construction Alerts.